If you want to have the best possible sales this fall, now is NOT the time to take your foot off the gas!

-For many people, if you can’t be found on Google, you don’t exist.
+For many potential customers, if a business can’t be found on Google, it doesn’t exist.
 Use your time to ensure you rank now and into the future.

 - Update evergreen content – Are you still trying to rank that “Best 2019 father’s day gift ideas” article?
 Does your social media round-up still list Google Plus?
 Make sure all your content still makes sense and offers real value today.
 Old, out-of-date content will make you look out of touch, or worse, it gives the impression that you don’t care.

 - Write new content – Humans and search engines love fresh new content, and they especially love it when you have a steady flow of fresh, valuable content over time.
 If you are not rushed now you know for sure when you really need a new blog post you will be, so get some written, polished, and scheduled now.

 - Work the on-page basics – Optimize product descriptions, titles, reviews, pricing, etc, top to bottom, then check it all again.
 Ensure your site map is generated correctly and search spiders can read it.

 - Interlink your content – Wondering why your fresh, optimized content doesn’t rank?
 It could be that search engines can’t find it!
 Make sure all your content and pages are interlinked.
 The gift of links starts at home, and your most important pages need the bulk of your link-love.

 The best SEO polished site is still going to fail if visitors hate browsing it.
 Make your site a pleasure to buy from and you will win loyal customers.

 - Test your experience – You need to routinely check your user experience and accessibility.
 This is especially important if you’ve added new products, menu items, or sections to your site recently.